Skip to Main Content

 Tips: Academic Integrity and Online Quizzes

-In an online environment there is not a real way to prevent students from taking quizzes and finals with open books or open note.
-Instead of thinking of quizzes as a way to assess student memorization before attempting a quiz, think of it as an activity to reinforce or support lessons from course readings.
+While online, it is impossible to prevent students from taking quizzes and finals with open books or open note.
+Instead of thinking of quizzes as a way to assess student memorization, think of it as an activity to reinforce or support lessons.
 Some examples of the above are the following:

-1. Apply a concept that was covered in class to an example that wasn't exactly discussed or included in the text book, so that answers can't be found in open notes or open textbooks.
+1. Apply a concept that was covered in class to an example that wasn't exactly discussed or included in the textbook so answers can't be found in open notes or textbooks.

 2. Allow students to retake exams multiple times and let the highest score count.